- Home

 Pension allowances and the NHS Pension Scheme

-Last year, concerns were raised by Consultants and GPs over pension taxation rules around the Lifetime Allowance and Annual Allowance.
-The issue raised twas that the highest-earning members of the NHS pension scheme were paying at least 13.5% contributions into their pension, making it more likely they will breach the allowance of £1,073,100 over the course of their careers.
+In 2022, concerns were raised by Consultants and GPs over pension taxation rules around the Lifetime Allowance and Annual Allowance.
+The issue raised was that the highest-earning members of the NHS pension scheme were paying at least 13.5% contributions into their pension, making it more likely they will breach the allowance of £1,073,100 over the course of their careers.

 In response to this, from 6 April 2023, the Lifetime Allowance was abolished in a bid to encourage pension savers, and particularly NHS consultants and GPs, to stay in work longer without worrying about additional tax charges.

-Similarly, the Annual Allowance, which is the amount you can save every year into your pension and receive tax relief on, increased to £60,000 in the 2023/24 tax year.
+Similarly, the Annual Allowance, which is the amount you can save every year into your pension and receive tax relief on, increased to £60,000 in the 2023/24 tax year and it remains at this level now.
 However, if you’re a particularly high earner, you may get a lower ‘tapered’ Annual Allowance.
 For every £2 of income you receive over £260,000, you’ll lose £1 of your annual allowance, down to a minimum of £10,000.
 Find out more about pension allowances in our guide How do pension allowances work.

 Civil Service Pension Scheme